-Select All, Deselect All, Invert Selection In this case "All" means scene objects that are not locked and with visibility = true.
+Select All, Deselect All, Invert Selection In this case, "All" means scene objects that are not locked and with visibility = true.
 Map layers are not included.
 Select all and deselect all can also be triggered using the shortcuts Ctrl+A and Ctrl+Shift+A. Invert the selection of all selected objects.
-Select Objects in Same Layer All objects in the same layer(s) are selected.
-Select Objects by Map Layer See May Layers for details.
-Select Objects in Same Layer Group All objects in the same layer group(s) are selected.
-Select Objects of Same Type Selects all objects with the same type(s) as the current selection.
+Select Objects in Same Layer All objects in the same layer or layers are selected.
+Select Objects by Map Layer See Selection with image maps for details.
+Select Objects in Same Layer Group All objects in the same layer group or groups are selected.
+Select Objects of Same Type Selects all objects with the same type or types as the current selection.
 Select Objects of Same Group Selects all objects belonging to the same group as the objects in the source selection.
 For example, if the source selection contains a block, the resulting selection will contain the block and the block's shapes.
 Select Objects with Same Rule File Selects all objects having assigned a rule file that is present in the source selection.
 Select Objects with Same Start Rule Selects all objects having a start rule that is present in the source selection.
-Select Continuous Graph Objects This method can be used to select graph segments that are continuous, e.g. if they together define one street.
+Select Continuous Graph Objects This method can be used to select graph segments that are continuous, for example, if they together define one street.
 The search for continued segments starts at the source selection.